 Even though TB can be treated with a nine-month course of antibiotics, prevention and spreading awareness still remain the mainstay of treatment.

-To get a physical and more knowledge about this disease, book an appointment with a top gastroenterologist in Lahore, Karachi, Multan and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.
+To get a physical and more knowledge about this disease, book an appointment with a top general physician in Karachi, Faisalabad and Multan through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.